UNINETTSigma2/documentation/code_development/guides/containers.md

 Before getting a container images to run inside the cluster, you need to know where to find these container images that you can use for your project.
-Here are list of sources where you could find a container image from:
+Here is the list of sources where you could find a container image from:
 1. [Docker](https://hub.docker.com/)
 2. [Nvidia NGC catalog](https://catalog.ngc.nvidia.com/search?sort=weightPopularDESC&resourceType=container)
 3. [Singularity Hub](https://datasets.datalad.org/?dir=/shub)